Drivers Permits in North CarolinaPage Overview

 You must also submit a Driving Log to Advance to N.C.
 Level 2 Limited Provisional Driver License (Form DL-4A) to certify your supervised driving hours.

 Once you meet these requirements, and are at least 16 years old but younger than 18 years old, you can apply for your Level 2 provisional license.
 Pass the driving test and receive your license, and you can drive without supervision between 5 a.m. and 9 p.m., and whenever you are driving to or from work or any volunteer fire, rescue or EMS opportunities.

-6 months after you receive your license, if you have no convictions of moving violations or seat belt infractions, you can get your Level 3 license, giving you full, unsupervised driving privileges.
+6 months after you receive your license, if you have no convictions of moving violations or seat belt infractions and have submitted your Driving Log to Advance to N.C.
+Level 3 Full Provisional Driver License (Form DL-4B), you can get your Level 3 license, giving you full, unsupervised driving privileges.

 This summary of the steps to take to get licensed is only the beginning.
 For more details, you should read the North Carolina Driver's Handbook online or visit your local driver license office to pick up a printed copy.

 Level 1 and Level 2 permits automatically expire on your 18th birthday.
 If you allow either to expire, you can reapply for a new permit at any NC DOT office.

 To muscle confidence in taking the written test, you can gauge your road skills with DMV.org's North Carolina-exclusive practice test.
 It features 25 multiple choice questions based on North Carolina rules and regulations.Other Topics in This SectionOrgan Donation Survey

 Are you currently registered as an Organ Donor?